yksolanki9/cordova-plugin-ios-decimal-key/README.md

 Cordova plugin to show decimal keyboard on iOS devices.

-Taken from [mrchandoo's](https://github.com/mrchandoo) repo [cordova-plugin-decimal-keyboard](https://github.com/mrchandoo/cordova-plugin-decimal-keyboard) and merged with [ericdesa](https://github.com/ericdesa) WKWebView fix.
+Taken from [mrchandoo's](https://github.com/john-doherty) repo [cordova-plugin-decimal-keyboard](https://github.com/john-doherty/cordova-plugin-decimal-keyboard-wkwebview) and fixed placement of the button.

 ## Install